- Which companies offer the cheapest non-owner car insurance in New Hampshire?

 - Compare New Hampshire non-owners car insurance rates with other states

-Cheapest non-owner car insurance companies in New Hampshire
+Which companies offer the cheapest non-owner car insurance in New Hampshire?

 MMG Insurance offers the lowest non-owner car insurance rates in New Hampshire, with an average cost of $78.
 The next most affordable option is State Farm, which has an average rate of $130.